 The first is offering self-service tools such as the IVR menu or chatbot in your web chat.
 IVR helps your customers to get their simple questions answered: account balance, purchase delivery status, etc. Or make some simple actions such as changing pricing plans, requesting a callback, etc. Chatbots can perform a similar function in your web chat module.
-Self-service tools give you two benefits at once: they free up your agents to more difficult tasks and save your customers’ time.
+Self-service tools give you two benefits at once: they free up your agents for more difficult tasks and save your customers’ time.

 The second way is to use a call scripting feature in your call center solution.
 Voiptime Cloud allows you to quickly create different scripts and display them during calls.
 It saves your agents time as they don’t need to switch between different apps.
 Moreover, you can include question blocks into your call script and then export the customers’ answers to external tools as a .xlsx file.
 Thus you can get the information about your customers’ likes and dislikes that can be used in some marketing campaigns or other activities.

 4. Do not forget about your agents’ satisfaction